 How long will it take?

 A recasting is technically simpler than a refinance, but it can take longer because you need the approval of the owner of the loan, which may not be the bank that services it, points out David Coster, chief consumer analyst for Mortgageloan.com.
-Some banks may take 1 to 2 months to process the request and then 1 to 2 months to implement the new payment.
+Some banks may take one to two months to process the request and then one to two months to implement the new payment.
 Ask the bank upfront.